evanatyourservice/psgd_jax/README.md

 TLDR: Learning rate and weight decay act similarly to adam, but lr might be able to be a little higher like 0.001 -> 0.002 or 0.003, and weight decay might be best a little lower like 0.1 -> 0.05 or 0.03.
+I'd start with adam's settings and go from there.
 There is no b2 or epsilon.

-`learning_rate`: Kron's learning rate acts similarly to adam's, but can withstand a higher learning rate.
-Try setting 3x higher.
-If 0.001 was best for adam, try setting kron's to 0.003.
+These next settings control whether a dimension's preconditioner is diagonal or triangular.

-`weight_decay`: PSGD does not rely on weight decay for generalization as much as adam, and too high weight decay can hurt performance.
-Try setting 3-10x lower.
-If the best weight decay for adam was 0.1, you can set kron's to 0.03 or 0.01.
+For example, for a layer with shape (256, 128), triagular preconditioners would be shapes (256, 256) and (128, 128), and diagonal preconditioners would be shapes (256,) and (128,).
+Depending on how these settings are chosen, `kron` can balance between memory/speed and effectiveness (see below).

 `max_size_triangular`: Anything above this value will have a diagonal preconditioner, anything below will have a triangular preconditioner.
 So if you have a dim with size 16,384 that you want